tobiasrausch/rayas/README.md

 `cut -f 4,9 out.bed | sed -e '1s/^/graph {\n/' | sed -e '$a}' > out.dot`

 `dot -Tpdf out.dot -o out.pdf`

+## Somatic retrocopy insertions

+For somatic retrocopy insertions, the distance between exons tends to be smaller than the default cutoff of 10kbp.
+To detect clusters involving retrocopies you have to lower the segment distance threshold:

+`rayas call -e 1000 -g <genome.fa> -m <control.bam> <tumor.bam>`

+To catch smaller exons, you may also want to adjust the minimal size:

+`rayas call -d 5 -i 50 -e 1000 -g <genome.fa> -m <control.bam> <tumor.bam>`

 ## Citation